MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/TruthTables.md

 Inputs and Outputs have values as signals in and out of the device being describes by the truth table.

-All inputs in a given row are applied to the circuit and product the given output
+All inputs in a given row are applied to the circuit and product the given output.

 In the above example:
  > when **a** inputs a *0* and **b** inputs a *0*, the **z** output will be *0*